vianna-research/website/pages/01_workgroups/buechner/publications.md

 ## 2017

+* **[Long-Term Outcomes, Education, and Occupational Level in Cochlear Implant Recipients Who Were Implanted in Childhood.](http://journals.lww.com/ear-hearing/Abstract/2017/09000/Long_Term_Outcomes,_Education,_and_Occupational.5.aspx)** Illg A, Haack M, Lesinski-Schiedat A, Büchner A, Lenarz T. Ear Hear.
+2017 Sep/Oct;38(5):577-587. doi: 10.1097/AUD.0000000000000423.

+* **[Investigation of the effect of cochlear implant electrode length on speech comprehension in quiet and noise compared with the results with users of electro-acoustic-stimulation, a retrospective analysis.](https://doi.org/10.1371/journal.pone.0174900)** Büchner A, Illg A, Majdani O, Lenarz T. PLoS One.
+2017 May 15;12(5):e0174900. doi: 10.1371/journal.pone.0174900.

 * **[Auditory and audio-visual processing in patients with cochlear, auditory brainstem, and auditory midbrain implants: An EEG study.](http://onlinelibrary.wiley.com/doi/10.1002/hbm.23515/abstract;jsessionid=EA9F8D82EAD0690C8A72C9476044DB5D.f04t04?systemMessage=Wiley+Online+Library+will+be+unavailable+on+Saturday+25th+March+from+07%3A00+GMT+%2F+03%3A00+EDT+%2F+15%3A00+SGT+for+4+hours+for+essential+maintenance.++Apologies+for+the+inconvenience.)** Schierholz I, Finke M, Kral A, Büchner A, Rach S, Lenarz T, Dengler R, Sandmann P. Hum Brain Mapp.
 2017 Apr;38(4):2206-2225. doi: 10.1002/hbm.23515.

 * **[Speech intelligibility and subjective benefit in single-sided deaf adults after cochlear implantation.](http://www.sciencedirect.com/science/article/pii/S0378595516304075)** Finke M, Strauß-Schier A, Kludt E, Büchner A, Illg A. Hear Res.
 2017 Mar 9. pii: S0378-5955(16)30407-5. doi: 10.1016/j.heares.2017.03.002.
 [Epub ahead of print]